Follow these simple rules to maximise scented candle performance & burn time:

 The short answer is: strong.
 The longer answer needs more explanation.

 2. The larger the candle, the stronger the scent throw.
 Larger candles will produce more heat & give off scent that fills a larger surrounding area.
-Our large candle will therefore produce far more scent throw than a smaller votive.
-An even burn created by correctly selected wicks also ensures better scent throw.

 4. The space you are burning in will make a big difference to scent.
 A larger, open plan space will require more scent than a small, closed in space for the scent to be easily discernible.